CVE-2023-36427

 Patch Analysis

 The fix restricts root-partition access to the HFI MSRs.
-The kernel now validates that the HFI pointer targets memory within the expected feedback buffer region.
+The kernel now validates that IA32_HW_FEEDBACK_PTR targets memory within the expected feedback buffer region, which is a pre-allocated, known-safe physical range.
+Attempts to set the pointer to arbitrary physical addresses are blocked.